chaos/pathwalk/README.md

 case.
 It is used in the following cases, to name a few:

-* shell or execvp(3) search for executables by iterating over PATH elements
+* shell or execvp(3) search for executables by iterating over PATH elements (mitigated somewhat by shell command hash)
-* ld-linux.so search for shared libraries by iterating over /etc/ld.so.conf or LD_LIBRARY_PATH elements (although this is mitigated somewhat by ld.so.cache)
+* ld-linux.so search for shared libraries by iterating over /etc/ld.so.conf or LD_LIBRARY_PATH elements (mitigated somewhat by ld.so.cache)
 * python dynamic linking and loading as explored by the Pynamic Benchmark
 * perl module load path